Two Broward Residents Strike ‘Gold’ In Florida Lottery Scratch Off Games

 TALLAHASSEE (CBSMiami) – Two Broward County residents have struck “gold” by winning a combined $6 million in Florida Lottery scratch-off games.

-Pamela Gaskin, of Fort Lauderdale, won $5 million from the Gold Rush Limited Scratch-Off game.READ MORE: Earth Day: Boy Scouts Helping To Regrow Florida's Vulnerable Coral Reefs
+Pamela Gaskin, of Fort Lauderdale, won $5 million from the Gold Rush Limited Scratch-Off game.READ MORE: Florida Agriculture Commissioner Nikki Fried Sues Over Federal Rule Keeping Medical Marijuana Users From Buying Guns

 Gaskin bought her winning ticket at the Star America Food and Deli, located at 2656 East Oakland Park Blvd. in Fort Lauderdale.